 Daniel has lived in Jerusalem for the past seven years, and takes an active part in cross-sector social and cultural projects and in forming new communities.
 He is currently a graduate student at the Hebrew University's business school, focusing on organizational behavior.

 Jerrin is the in-house graphic designer for PresenTense.
-Until joining PresenTense officially in November, she had worked with the organization on a regular basis since 2008.
-She has combined work for PT with a successful freelance career at J.KAY Designs.
-She has done work for the Israel Ministry of Science and Technology, Tel Aviv University, The Jewish Federations of North American, and countless social venture start-ups throughout Israel.
+Until joining PresenTense officially in November 2012, she had worked with the organization on a regular basis since 2008.
+She has combined work for PT with a successful freelance career at her own company, J.KAY Designs.
+Jerrin has worked for the Israel Ministry of Science, Technology and Space, Tel Aviv University, The Jewish Federations of North American, and countless social venture start-ups throughout Israel.
 Jerrin focuses on web, print and apparel design for start-ups, small businesses and non-profit organizations.
 Before shifting to design, Jerrin worked as a print and radio journalist in Israel, Chicago and Metropolitan Detroit, her hometown.
 A graduate of the University of Chicago, Jerrin has since wandered across many continents, ending up in Israel and making aliyah in 2006.

 Simi Hinden is the Director of Knowledge Management at PresenTense.
 In her role, she manages program assessment across the organization, as well as financial resource development for PresenTense Israel.
 She is currently studying for her MBA at Hebrew University, with a focus on strategy and entrepreneurship, and graduated from Columbia University with a BA in biology.
 She has also studied at the Weizmann Institute of Science and the Drisha Institute.
-Previously she was an Opinion and Analysis Editor for Seeking Alpha, and has been a longstanding volunteer with PresenTense.
+Previously she was an Opinion and Analysis Editor for Seeking Alpha.
 Originally from New Jersey, Simi lives in Jerusalem.